 We are a biopharmaceutical company focused on discovering and developing novel, potentially life-changing medicines based on scientific understanding of key biological pathways underlying grievous diseases with critical unmet or underserved patient need.
 These diseases represent a significant burden for patients and healthcare systems and, in some cases, are leading causes of morbidity and mortality.
 Since the commencement of our operations in 2008, we have generated a portfolio of product candidates ranging from early discovery to Phase 2b development.
-Currently, we have four programs in active ongoing clinical development.
 Our biology-centric drug discovery approach is therapeutic area agnostic and aims to seamlessly integrate interrogation of complex disease-associated biology and protein engineering expertise to unlock proprietary insights that are leveraged to generate promising product candidates and enable their rapid advancement into proof-of-concept studies.
 As explorers on the frontier of life-changing science, we aspire to operate one of the most productive research and development engines in the biopharmaceutical industry.
 All therapeutic candidates in our pipeline have been generated by our in-house discovery engine, led by biology and motivated by patient need.

 Our pipeline is currently divided into two categories with separate approaches to development strategy and resource allocation in an effort designed to enable more of the product candidates in our pipeline to be advanced as effectively and efficiently as possible.
-To that end, we are currently focusing most of our execution efforts and resources on advancing our clinical-stage solid tumor oncology programs to potentially rapid proof of concept.
-For our other programs that are in therapeutic areas where clinical development is relatively resource intensive and can have long timelines to generate proof-of-concept data, due to the need to conserve capital and prioritize focused execution, we are actively seeking, or intend to seek, as applicable, collaboration, out licensing, partnership or other business development arrangements, or BD Arrangements, with third-party partners with sufficient resources and relevant domain expertise in order to further their development.
+To that end, we recently have been focusing most of our execution efforts and resources on advancing our clinical-stage solid tumor oncology programs to potentially rapid proof of concept.
+For our other programs that are in therapeutic areas where clinical development is relatively resource intensive and can have long timelines to generate proof-of-concept data, due to the need to conserve capital and prioritize focused execution, we are seeking collaboration, out licensing, partnership or other business development arrangements, or BD Arrangements, with third-party partners with sufficient resources and relevant domain expertise in order to further their development.